 He says the cost was one factor that kept him from upgrading to a faster internet plan in the past.
 But now that he’s seen what it’s like, it feels more worth it.
 “I also never knew how much of a difference upgrading could make.
 Now that I can see the difference, it would be hard to switch back to my old internet.”

-After graduating with a degree in English from the University of Utah, Kristin learned to geek speak while working as a technical recruiter, interviewing software developers and tech companies in the Pacific Northwest.
-Over the past 20 years, she has created award-winning content for technology, health, and finance companies, eventually bringing her talent to HighSpeedInternet.com where she writes unbiased reviews of internet providers and tech products.
-Her work has been featured in the New York Post, PC Magazine, Forbes, Business Insider, Space.com, and Fox News.
-You can contact her at firstname.lastname@example.org.
+After graduating with a degree in English from the University of Utah, Kristin learned to geek speak while working as a technical recruiter, interviewing software developers and tech companies.
+For over 20 years, she has created award-winning content for technology, health, and finance companies.
+Kristin is an advocate for affordable internet for all and writes about rural internet solutions, satellite internet news, and tech products at SatelliteInternet.com.
+Her work has been featured in New York Post, PCMag, Forbes, Business Insider, Telecompetitor, Space.com, and The Benton Institute for Broadband & Society.